Barbara Baska: Biography

 During her graphic design studies she attended the University of Theatre and Film Arts, Budapest, department of Cinematography.
 Her teacher was Tibor Máthé.
 She studied also at Universidade Lusófona, Lisbon.
-She participate on Hungarian Graphic Design Biennials since 2004.
+She has participated in Hungarian Graphic Design Biennials since 2004.

 In 2007 her poster won the Ferrari Award in Budapest and received the Award in Torino.

-In 2008 she turned towards design, and began working on graphics, product design and film making.

-She won Erasmus scholarship on both universities.

-About the same time she designed the Globall – Football Park and Sport Hotel**** identity and visual design and she designed the identity, posters, CD/DVD covers and music video for the famous Hungarian band Magna Cum Laude, which achieved great success.
+She won Erasmus scholarship for both universities.
+About the same time she designed the Global – Football Park and Sport Hotel identity and visual design and she designed the identity, posters, CD/DVD covers and music video for the famous Hungarian band Magna Cum Laude.
 In 2012 her short film "Pre" nominated for Golden-Eye Award.

-At age 27, in year 2011, she directed her diploma movie what was an adaption of The Little Prince.
-The title of the film is Kelen.
+At age 27, in year 2011, she directed her diploma movie what was an adaption of The Little Prince, titled Kelen.
 Her premier was in Uránia national movie theatre at the same year.
-The film was invited to the Hungarian Film Week.
-Her supervisor was Lajos Koltai.

-Her identities and graphics can be found on many international design blogs and design books.
+Between 2015 and 2021, she taught at the University of Theatre and Film Arts, and from 2020 she has been a lecturer and doctoral candidate at the Moholy-Nagy University of Art and Design, where she had also continued her doctoral studies.
+Since 2021, she has been an assistant professor in the set design department at the University of Theatre and Film Arts.

 She is one of founders of Csopaki Művésztelep, the Hungarian young talents art camp.